International relations (1919–1939): Latin America

-The main foreign policy initiative of the United States was the Good Neighbor Policy, which was a move toward a more non-interventionist U.S. policy in Latin America.
+The main foreign policy initiative of the United States was the Good Neighbor Policy, which was a move toward a more non-interventionist US policy in Latin America.
 Since the 1890s Americans had seen this region as an American sphere of influence.
-American forces were withdrawn from Haiti, and new treaties with Cuba and Panama ended their status as U.S. protectorates.
+American forces were withdrawn from Haiti, and new treaties with Cuba and Panama ended their status as US protectorates.
 In December 1933, Roosevelt signed the Montevideo Convention on the Rights and Duties of States, renouncing the right to intervene unilaterally in the affairs of Latin American countries.
-The U.S. repealed the Platt Amendment, freeing Cuba from legal and official interference by the United States.
+The US repealed the Platt Amendment, freeing Cuba from legal and official interference by the United States.

 The Great Depression in Latin America had a devastating impact, as the demand for its raw materials drastically declined, undermining the critical export sector.
 Chile, Peru, and Bolivia were hardest hit.
 Intellectuals and government leaders in Latin America turned their backs on the older economic policies and turned toward import substitution industrialization.
 The goal was to create self-sufficient economies, which would have their own industrial sectors and large middle classes and which would be immune to the ups and downs of the global economy.
-Despite the potential threats to United States commercial interests, the Roosevelt administration (1933–1945) understood that the United States could not wholly oppose import substitution.
+Despite the potential threats to United States commercial interests, the newly inaugurated Roosevelt administration (1933–1945) understood that the United States could not wholly oppose import substitution.
 Roosevelt implemented a Good Neighbor policy and did not block the nationalization of some American companies in Latin America.
 Mexican President Lázaro Cárdenas nationalized American oil companies, out of which he created Pemex.